Euthanasia and assisted suicide in Australia: Northern Territory

 Euthanasia was legalised in Australia's Northern Territory, by the Rights of the Terminally Ill Act 1995.
 It passed the Northern Territory Legislative Assembly by a vote of 15 to 10.
 In August 1996 a repeal bill was brought before the Parliament but was defeated by 14 votes to 11.
 The law was later voided by the federal Euthanasia Laws Act 1997, which is a federal law that was in effect until 13 December 2022 and prevented parliaments of territories (Specifically the Northern Territory, the Australian Capital Territory and Norfolk Island) from legalising euthanasia or assisted dying.
 Before the federal override occurred, three people died through physician assisted suicide under the legislation, aided by Dr Philip Nitschke.
 The first person was a carpenter, Bob Dent, who died on 22 September 1996.

+Following the repeal of the federal ban on territory-based euthanasia legislation, the Northern Territory Labor government announced the formation of a community consultation process "for developing a framework for voluntary assisted dying", submissions for which closed in May 2024.
+The process culminated in the release of a report by an independent expert advisory panel, co-chaired by the Hon Vicki O’Halloran AO CVO and Duncan McConnel SC, which recommended a voluntary assisted dying scheme be established in the Northern Territory.
+No legislation was brought to the parliament prior to the 2024 general election, at which the incumbent Labor government committed to tabling an assisted dying bill in the next parliament and the opposition Country Liberal Party (CLP) was noncommittal on the issue.

+In May 2025 the CLP government tasked the Legislative Assembly's Legal and Constitutional Affairs Committee with inquiring into the aforementioned report and a potential assisted dying scheme in the Northern Territory.
+The committee issued its report in September 2025, and recommended that a voluntary assisted dying scheme similar to the Australian Capital Territory's scheme be implemented.
+Subsequently the acting Chief Minister, Gerard Maley, confirmed the government would draft legislation to be introduced to the Legislative Assembly at a later date.

 Queensland

 In November 2018, the Premier of Queensland, Annastacia Palaszczuk, launched an inquiry considering the possible legalisation of voluntary assisted dying in the state.
 The inquiry also took into account care of the aged, end of life, and palliative care.

 In May 2021, Palaszczuk announced that voluntary assisted dying legislation would be introduced to the Queensland Parliament for consideration.
 The bill would allow euthanasia, if the patient meets the following criteria: